Kxrstin/TriggerTrade-API/README.md

 ### Technical Highlights

-* **RESTful design:** Consistent use of HTTP methods (GET, POST, PUT, DELETE) and appropriate status codes.
+* **RESTful design:** Consistent use of HTTP methods (GET, POST, PUT, PATCH, DELETE) and appropriate status codes.
 * **Direct JDBC Access:** No ORM layer (such as Hibernate) in favor of native SQL for full transparency and performance.
 * **PL/pgSQL Trigger:** Automated validation and trigger functions of inventory directly during INSERT/UPDATE on order items
-* **Robust SQL Schema:** Complex regex constraints for passwords, emails, and zip codes directly in the database.
+* **Robust SQL Schema:** Complex regex constraints for passwords and emails in the database.
 * **Analytical Views:** Pre-calculated SQL views for sales statistics and employee KPIs.

 ---